Top 20 Iconic Places That Make South Goa Unforgettable

 2. Cola Beach

-Cola Beach, or Khola Beach, is one of South Goa’s hidden gems.
+Cola Beach, or Khola Beach, is one of South Goa’s hidden gems and a quiet example of the many places in South Goa that reward visitors seeking solitude.
 This secluded paradise is known for its pristine beauty and unique freshwater lagoon that runs parallel to the sea.
 Enveloped by tall coconut palms and rugged cliffs, Cola Beach offers a tranquil environment ideal for those seeking solitude.
 The beach is divided into North and South Cola, with the lagoon situated in the middle, providing a refreshing swimming spot.

 The beach is also a fantastic spot for photography, especially during sunrise and sunset when the light casts a magical glow over the lagoon and the sea.
-The remote location and minimal light pollution make it a great place for stargazing at night.
+The remote location and minimal light pollution make it a great place for stargazing at night — another of the must visit places in South Goa for a peaceful getaway.

 Best Time to Visit: November to April, when the weather is dry and pleasant.